 Ingredients- Notes & Substitutions

-I divided the Greek salad ingredients into two categories- Salad and Greek salad dressing:
+I divided the ingredients into two categories- Salad and Dressing:

 - Cucumbers: Use half of an English cucumber or two Persian cucumbers.
 If using a regular cucumber, peel away the waxy skin and scoop out the large seeds with a spoon.